top of page

 Because of their timing, spring recitals are also a great way to prepare for summer festivals or auditions.

-1. Start Early with Intentional Practice
+Start Early with Intentional Practice

 • Record yourself to identify and correct weak spots.

-2. Create a Spring Recital Practice Schedule
+Create a Spring Recital Practice Schedule

 Organize your preparation with a weekly schedule that includes:

-• Technique & Warm-ups: 15–20 minutes/day
+• Technique & Warm-ups: 15–20 minutes per day.

-• Repertoire Polishing: Focus on dynamics, phrasing, and expression
+• Repertoire Polishing: Focus on dynamics, phrasing, and expression.

-• Mock Performances: Play through without stopping, ideally for friends or family and for your teacher.
+• Mock Performances: Play through your pieces without stopping, ideally for friends, family, or even your teacher.
+This helps eliminate surprises and builds performance stamina.

-3. Prepare Mentally and Emotionally
+Prepare Mentally and Emotionally

 • Practice deep breathing and visualization techniques.